Longtime US teammates win mixed snowboardcross at Olympics

 The real motivation for them was simple: Showing those younger riders that age doesn’t matter.
 Their combined age was 76, while the Italian team was 58 and the Canadians only 44.

-“I think for for any athlete, getting pushed out by the younger generation is a feeling that really sucks,” Baumgartner said.
+“I think for for any athlete, getting pushed out by the younger generation is a feeling that really sucks,” said Baumgartner, whose set to give the commencement speech when his son graduates high school in May.
 “So for us to go out there and put a stamp of approval on it, that we’re not done yet, we’ve just got to work a little bit harder and we’re willing to put that work in, it’s a good feeling.”

 More AP Winter Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports